-Mr. Friedman also has represented a number of companies in connection with unsolicited takeover activities or addressing shareholder activism.
-These representations include, among others, The Brink’s Company in connection with efforts by certain shareholders to effect a split-up of the company and engage in an election contest; Fairmont Hotels and Resorts, Inc. in an acquisition proposed from entities affiliated with Carl Icahn; AMP Incorporated in a takeover proposal from AlliedSignal Inc.; and Birmingham Steel Corporation in its defense of a proxy contest.
+Mr. Friedman also has represented a number of companies in connection with unsolicited takeover activities or addressing shareholder activism, including, among others, The Brink’s Company in connection with efforts by certain shareholders to effect a split-up of the company and engage in an election contest; Fairmont Hotels and Resorts, Inc. in an acquisition proposed from entities affiliated with Carl Icahn; AMP Incorporated in a takeover proposal from AlliedSignal Inc.; and Birmingham Steel Corporation in its defense of a proxy contest.

 On a negotiated basis, Mr. Friedman is representing Chiquita Brands in its announced combination with Fyffes plc and its unsolicited, but subsequently agreed upon, $1.3 billion merger with an affiliate of the Cutrale-Safra group.
 He also was involved in representing UST Inc. in its acquisition by Altria Group, Inc.; The Mead Corporation in its merger of equals business combination with Westvaco Corporation; Honeywell Inc. in its combination with AlliedSignal Inc.; AMP Incorporated in its acquisition by Tyco International Ltd.; Slim-Fast Foods Company in its sale to Unilever; and Werner Holding Co. in a recapitalization involving the sale of a majority interest to Investcorp S.A. and affiliates.
 Mr. Friedman also recently assisted Crane Co. in its acquisition of MEI and related businesses from a private equity firm.

 Mr. Friedman also provides general corporate advice, including with respect to director duties and responsibilities, disclosure issues, corporate compliance matters and internal investigations, and financing transactions, to a number of firm clients on an ongoing basis.